Skip to content

 3. In the Add Connector panel:

-• Type: Automatically filled with EMQX Broker.
+• Type: Filled with EMQX Broker.

 • Name: Enter a name, for example factory-broker.